Special Thank You to Kumeido

 From Left: Carolyn Zeitler (Sec.) and Kathy Holmes

-From Left: Erin Malsom (VP), Kimmie Shuck, Ruth Burnell
+From Left: Erin Malsom (VP), Kimiko "Kimmie" Shuck, Ruth Burnell

 If you would like to volunteer for the festival, please let us know.